- Public Health

 - Non-ionizing radiation is low-energy radiation that includes radiation from sources such as sunlight, microwaves, radio frequencies, radar and sonar.
 Most radiation of this type poses very minimal health risk.

-- VA Radiation webpage
+- Radiation webpage

 - https://www.publichealth.va.gov/exposures/radiation/index.asp